Energinet-DataHub/opengeh-wholesale/docs/architecture.md

 Direction of arrows between components designate (1) flow of data like messages and/or (2) invocation in which case the arrow origins at the caller and points to the callee.

+Systems, domains, and users interacting with the domain are colored green to easily identify the origin of the interactions with the domain.

 ![Architecture!](images/architecture.drawio.png)

 ## Selected Components